antpas/opendata/wiki_annotation/README_V2.md

-# DAWT: Densely Annotated Wikipedia Texts across multiple languages #
+# (DRAFT - NOT READY FOR USE) V2: DAWT - Densely Annotated Wikipedia Texts across multiple languages #

 ## Usage ##